-Just when Uber has spread its operations throughout the world, and even inspired the ‘uberization’ of every legacy industry, it comes as a surprise that the ride-hailing app was allowed to operate on the Ontario Int.
-Airport just in the last week of Dec, 2021.
+Just when Uber has spread its operations worldwide and even inspired the ‘uberization’ of every legacy industry, it is a surprise that the ride-hailing app was allowed to operate on the Ontario Int.
+Airport just in the last week of Dec 2021.

 Ontario Airport’s Chief Commercial Officer Welcomes Uber